-&lt;sup>7Total expenditures excluding expenses from committed applications (electric programs only) as of December 2013
+8Total expenditures excluding expenses from committed applications (electric programs only) as of December 2013

-&lt;sup>8Includes all DSM program-related expenses, i.e. incentives, administration and general expenses, marketing, sales, technical assistance and training.
-These are also net of the co-payment amounts paid directly by Small Business and Large Commercial program participants.
-This does not include the \$4.3 million dollars in 2012 carryover funds that was treated as an overspend and used to fund the Commercial and Industrial ("C&I") Revolving Loan Fund as stated in the Company's letter to the PUC dated August 8, 2013 "Docket 4366 - 2013 Energy Efficiency Program Plan Budget Management".
+9Includes all DSM program-related expenses, i.e. incentives, administration and general expenses, marketing, sales, technical assistance and training.
+These are also net of the co-payment amounts paid directly by Small Business and Large Commercial program participants and net of enhanced incentives given as part of the RGGI funded initiative for Community Organizations.
+This does not include the \$4.3 million dollars in 2012 carryover funds that was treated as an overspend and used to fund the Commercial and Industrial (C&I) Revolving Loan Fund as stated in the Company's letter to the PUC dated August 8, 2013, Docket No.4366 - 2013 Energy Efficiency Program Plan Budget Management.

-examining whether energy efficiency measures such as Wi-Fi thermostats and smart plug-enabled window air conditioners can provide load relief in a targeted area.
-More information on SRP can be found in the 2014 System Reliability Report approved in Docket 4453.
+and continues to pilot the Office-of-the-Future (OTF) initiative that targets tenant improvement office spaces.
+The Company also continued the System Reliability Procurement (SRP) pilot in 2013, examining whether energy efficiency measures such as Wi-Fi thermostats and smart plug-enabled window air conditioners can provide load relief in a targeted area.
+More information on SRP can be found in the 2014 System Reliability Report approved in Docket No. 4453.